 The digital revolution, availability of over-the-top (OTT) media services and industry developments, not only brought about new opportunities for audiences, they would also facilitate the move of disenchanted and disaffected audiences away from the BBC.

 On the whole the BBC has produced and broadcast quality programmes; nevertheless, it has continued to decline in public esteem.
 There continues to be public disquiet about the strength and quality of the BBC’s news reporting.
 In a world of fake news, dodgy dossiers, misrepresented and incomplete news, audiences are now becoming increasingly concerned about the ‘truth’.
 In an open democratic society, reporting the truth and impartiality go to the very heart of broadcasting trust.

 The three principles of UK Public Service Broadcasting (PSB), which were deeply embedded in the BBC’s culture for many years were to inform, to educate and to entertain.
-These principles or ‘Reithian’ values were established by John Reith, the first BBC Director-General, and required creativity, good editorial, and quality programmes – amongst not a few elements.
+These principles or ‘Reithian’ values were established by John Reith, 1st Baron Reith, the first BBC Director-General, which required creativity, good editorial, and quality programmes – amongst not a few elements.
 The BBC also had to provide a value-for-money PSB service within budgetary parameters, and to be seen to be independent of political influence and control.
-The challenge for the BBC was and is to offer value, trusted, quality PSB service and manage its public funding effectively, openly and transparently.
+The challenge for the BBC was, and still is, to provide a valued, trusted, quality PSB service; and manage its public funding effectively, openly and transparently.